qbic-projects/r-project-template/README.md

         - "8889:8787"
     volumes:
       # mount the working directory containing your R project.
+      # TODO: adapt </home/centos/r-project-template> to the path your data and code is under
       - /mnt/volume/r-project-template/data:/home/rstudio/data
     environment:
-    # TODO: Fix this thing in the Dockerfile, password is hardcoded at the moment
       - PASSWORD=notsafe
 ```